ericgarciaresearch/RAMeN/README.md

 For example, a sequencing facility might provide a naming scheme for data files that looks like:
 ```
-JV190_16SDegenerate_clientsname_S045173.1.R1.fastq.gz
+JV216.2_UniCOI_username_S041036.1.R1.fastq.gz
 ```
-Where the `S045173` is the actual sample name, the `.1` after that represent a replicate, the `R1` represent foward reads, and the rest is information not needed for processing.
+Where the `S041036` is the actual sample name, the `.1` after that represents the replicate, the `R1` represent foward reads, and the rest is information not needed for processing.

-In this case, all relevant information can be included within a short name as "S045173.1.R1.fastq.gz"
+In this case, all relevant information can be included within a short name as "S041036.1.R1.fastq.gz"

 **Metadata**

 If you have any metadata, this is a good time to extract that info.

-Create the file `sample_site_rep.tsv` with sample as the first column, stie (or other grouping metadata), and replicate (number of file withing the previous grouping)
+Create the file `sample_site_rep.tsv` with sample as the first column, site (or other grouping metadata), and replicate (number of file withing the previous grouping)

 Example:
 ```